Life changes all the time but if your home doesn’t change with you, you could soon find yourself running out of space.

 With a little imagination, there’s a multitude of things you can do to add square footage to your home, or re-organise the space you have more effectively.
 You could convert your loft, basement or garage into a living space, or build out with an extension.

-More space can give you:
+More space can potentially give you:

-- Another bedroom, bathroom or a play area for a growing family
+• Another bedroom, bathroom or a play area for a growing family.

-- Some independence for older kids
+• Some independence for older kids.

-- Open plan living for a more social space
+• Open plan living for a more social space.

-- An annexe for older relatives to move in
+• An annexe for older relatives to move in.

-- A home office
+• A home office.

 Before deciding how to improve your home, it’s a good idea to speak to an estate agent to find out what value it could add.
 Your home will have a ceiling price which means there’s a limit to how much value you can add, however much you increase the space.
 If you’re planning on selling in the short to medium term, you may want to take this in to consideration so you’re not spending more than you’ll get back.